 Overview of Brownfield Challenges and Description of Target Area

-Identify the geographic boundary where you are proposing to conduct eligible activities under this grant and discuss the brownfield challenges and their impacts.
-Provide a brief overview of how this grant will potentially help address those challenges and impacts.

-Within the geographic boundary discussed above, identify and describe the specific target area where you plan to focus grant activities, such as a neighborhood, a number of neighboring towns, a district, a corridor, a shared planning area, or a census tract.
+Identify and describe the target area for the focused grant activities, such as a neighborhood, district, corridor, shared planning area, or census tract.
+Discuss the brownfield challenges and their impact on the target area.
+Briefly explain how this grant may help address these challenges and impacts.

 Description of the Priority Brownfield Site(s)

-Provide an overview of the brownfield sites in the target area with information such as number of sites, size, and environmental concerns.
-Then, specifically highlight one or more sites that are a priority and discuss why the site(s) is a priority for assessment, cleanup, and/or reuse.
+Provide an overview of the brownfield sites in the target area with information such as the number of sites, size, and environmental concerns.
+Highlight one or more priority sites and discuss why the site(s) is prioritized for assessment, cleanup, and/or reuse.
 Include information such as past and current land uses, current site conditions (including structures), and potentially related environmental issues.

 Note: A recipient of a Multipurpose Grant may not expend any grant funds for the remediation of a brownfield site unless they own the brownfield site and are not responsible for the contamination.